 While addressing the features that most modelers will need for normal operation, these instructions have covered just a small number of the many customizable features of your ESU LokSound decoder.
-For advanced users who want to more fully explore the capabilities of the decoder we suggest downloading the ESU LokSound V5 decoder manual from the Support section of ESU's website.
+For advanced users who want to more fully explore the capabilities of the decoder we suggest downloading the ESU LokSound V5 decoder manual from the manual section of ESU's website.
 For all the different exploded view drawings showing the stupendous number of detail parts for each version of this loco (along with their part numbers), see the Product Support section of our website.
-By the time you read this, they should be there.
+There's just too many parts and variations to get them all on one sheet of paper.
+By the time you read this, the drawings should be there.